Summary - `swamp serve` hot-reload (SIGHUP) reported success but kept executing stale model code — Deno's `import()` caches modules by URL within the process, so re-importing the same file URL returned the old module - Added a reload generation counter that appends `&gen=N` to import URLs, forcing `

 - We triage it — A maintainer triages the issue locally using Claude, confirms bugs by tracing through the codebase, and generates a detailed implementation plan.
 Plans are revised interactively until the approach is solid.

-- We build it — System Initiative engineers (with AI agents under our direct control) implement the plan, with full test coverage and code review.
+- We build it — Elder Swamp Club engineers (with AI agents under our direct control) implement the plan, with full test coverage and code review.

 - You get credit — We're happy to include you as a co-author on any PR generated from your request.